HidemaruOwO/repository/README.md

 **Made with ❤️ by [HidemaruOwO](https://github.com/HidemaruOwO)**

-If the projects helps improve your quality of life, please ⭐ this repository!
+If the projects helps you improve your quality of life, please ⭐ this repository!

 </div>